marschall/eclipse-maven-plugin/README.md

 This is based on [wcm-io-devops/eclipse-maven-plugin](https://github.com/wcm-io-devops/eclipse-maven-plugin) which is a fork of the original [Maven Eclipse Plugin](https://maven.apache.org/plugins/maven-eclipse-plugin/) which [was retired end of 2015](http://mail-archives.apache.org/mod_mbox/maven-dev/201510.mbox/%3Cop.x55dxii1kdkhrr%40robertscholte.dynamic.ziggo.nl%3E) in favor of [M2Eclipse](https://www.eclipse.org/m2e/).

+For more information check out the generated [plugin page](https://marschall.github.io/eclipse-maven-plugin/) .

 Changes since the original Maven Eclipse Plugin 2.10
 ----------------------------------------------------